naat

 There may be tolls on:-

 • Individual stretches of road, usually going a long distance.
-These used to be known as Turnpikes, though this term survives only in the USA.
-Nearly all such roads in Britain were made free in the late 1800s; there is now only one significant one, the M6 Toll which opened in December 2003.
+These used to be known as Turnpikes, though this name survives only in the USA.
+All turnpikes in Britain were made free in the late 1800s; there is now only one significant tolled road, the M6 Toll which opened in December 2003.
+There are some minor roads where tolls are collected, but some are not really highways, and that leaves just two 'ancient' tolls - Roydon Road at Stanstead Abbots, and part of College Road at Dulwich.

-• Zones that cover all roads in a wide area, usually a city centre; those who advocate Toll Zones disguise them as "Congestion Charging Zones".
+• Zones that cover all roads in a wide area, usually a city centre; those who advocate them call them "Congestion Charging Zones".
 The best known example is London.
 There is nominally one other, at Durham, but it is only one street.
-Ten other areas are considering introduction of these charges as pilots for national road pricing.
-So far only Greater Manchester and Cambridgeshire have made definite submissions to the Government which is considering them.
+Ten other areas had been considered as pilots for national road pricing.
+Only three had submitted full plans - Greater Manchester, Cambridgeshire and Reading.
+The Manchester scheme was rejected at a ballot.
+The other two died when the Government pulled the plug in March 2010.

 • All roads.
 The intention is that all EU countries will have this for trucks.
-Germany pioneered this, introducing "Toll Collect" at the start of 2005 for trucks, though it only applies to main roads.
-Britain was to also have this but the Government abandoned it.
-The Government (backed by the Tories and Lib Dems) planned to introduce road pricing on all roads, but at a national level they have all put this out of play for now.
+Germany pioneered this, introducing "Toll Collect" at the start of 2005 for trucks, though it only applies to motorways.
+Britain was to also have this but the Government abandoned it in 2005.
+The Government (backed by the Tories and Lib Dems) planned to introduce road pricing on all roads, but they had to virtually abandon the idea in 2008.
+The Tory / Lib Dem coalition took over from Labour in May 2010 and most of the Lib Dems and some of the Tories (including David Cameron and George Osborne) would like to get a lot more money from roads users, but it is most unlikley that there will be significant moves during this Parliament.

 • Whatever the toll is on it will usually have these three features:-

-• Tolls are a regressive tax, i.e. the charge doesn't vary according to your income, and thus affects roads users on low incomes more than it does rich roads users.
+• Tolls are a regressive tax, i.e. the charge doesn't vary according to income, and thus affects roads users on low incomes more than it does those who are better off.

 • Tolls are inefficient - a very large proportion of what is paid in tolls goes into the cost of collecting it.